yenif/david_hasselhaas/README.md

 The Hierarchical Autonomous Agent Swarm (HAAS) is a groundbreaking initiative that leverages OpenAI's latest advancements in agent-based APIs to create a self-organizing and ethically governed ecosystem of AI agents.
 Drawing inspiration from the ACE Framework, HAAS introduces a novel approach to AI governance and operation, where a hierarchy of specialized agents, each with distinct roles and capabilities, collaborate to solve complex problems and perform a wide array of tasks.

 The HAAS is designed to be a self-expanding system where a core set of agents, governed by a Supreme Oversight Board (SOB), can design, provision, and manage an arbitrary number of sub-agents tailored to specific needs.
-This document serves as a comprehensive guide to the theoretical underpinnings, architectural design, and operational principles of the HAAS.
+This document serves as a comprehensive guide to the theoretical underpinnings, architectural design, operational principles, and the security architecture of the HAAS.

 ## Theoretical Foundation

-The AAHS is predicated on the notion that autonomous agents require a robust ethical and operational framework to make decisions that align with human values and organizational goals.
+The HAAS is predicated on the notion that autonomous agents require a robust ethical and operational framework to make decisions that align with human values and organizational goals.
 This is rooted in the understanding that AI, much like humans, cannot operate effectively without a set of guiding principles or a moral compass.
 The HAAS addresses this by establishing a multi-tiered system where each layer of agents operates within a defined ethical and functional scope, ensuring decisions are made with consideration to morality, ethics, and utility.

 ## System Architecture